-Ben joined PSD in August, 2014.
-Previously, his doctoral research focused on land surface model development relevant to both land-atmosphere interaction, hydrologic prediction, and cold-season processes.
-His recent projects have explored the hydrologic impacts of bark beetle and dust-on-snow disturbance on Colorado River streamflow.
-Additionally, he has developed a daily hydro-meteorological data set over the conterminous U.S. (1915-2011) at a 1/16 degree (~ 6km) spatial resolution that has been widely used.
-Ben is primarily interested pursuing projects that quantify hydrologic impacts across multiple spatial and temporal scales relevant to water resource management.
+Ben joined PSD in August, 2014 where he is actively researching the hydrologic relationships and impacts of drought, targeting California and the Great Plains region.
+Previously, his projects with the Western Water Assessment explored the hydrologic impacts of bark beetle and dust-on-snow disturbance on Colorado River streamflow.
+His doctoral research focused on land surface model development relevant to both land-atmosphere interaction, hydrologic prediction, and cold-season processes.
+He has also developed two long-term daily hydro-meteorological data sets over the conterminous U.S., Mexico, and parts of Canada at a 1/16 degree (~ 6km) spatial resolution that have been widely used.
+Ben is primarily interested in projects that quantify hydrologic impacts across multiple spatial and temporal scales relevant to water resource management.

 - Ph.D., Civil Engineering; emphasis: Hydrology, UW-Seattle, Jun 2012

 - M.Sc., Civil Engineering, University of Western Ontario, Apr 2006